mouseless/json-concepts/specs/02-quantifiers/02-zero-or-one.md

 # Zero or One

-`?` indicates that the concept might or might not exist in schemas.
+`?` indicates that concept is optional and might or might not exist in schemas.
 So for the following, `$parameter?` indicates that parameter concept is optional under the `service` concept;

 `CONCEPTS: service.concepts.json`